streats/streats.github.io/index.md

 This website hosts my [resume](resume.md), [writing portfolio](/work/index.md), [case studies](/case-studies/index.md), and [miscellaneous notes about craft](/craft-notes/index.md).

+You can [contact me](/contact.md) about working together or to let me know about any issues with this website.

 ## Accessibility
 This site has been optimized for accessibility.
 To learn more, read my [Accessibility Statement](accessibility-statement.md).